mdfarragher/CLA/Setup/README.md

 * The name of the new compute instance.
 * The virtual machine type, this can be either CPU or GPU.
 Select CPU for this training to keep costs low.
-* Virtual Machine Size.
+* The virtual machine size.
 Select the smallest available size D1.
 The virtual machine will have only one virtual CPU core and 3.5 gigabytes of RAM, this again keeps costs low.

 Note that we're selecting the smallest possible virtual machine size for this training in order to keep daily costs as low as possible.
 For large-scale professional machine learning projects, you would probably select the GPU virtual machine type and a much larger size.
 But keep in mind that this will also be significantly more expensive.